 An estimated 75 million Americans have high blood pressure, but only about half have their blood pressure under control.
 With an emphasis on integrative preventive care, Cima Medical Centers helps you control your high blood pressure to avoid serious complications and improve your wellbeing.
 With three convenient locations in Las Vegas, Nevada, an office is sure to be close to you.
-Call today for your high blood pressure assessment, or book a visit with Israel Alvarado, MD, or Robert Webb, PA, online.
+Call today for your high blood pressure assessment, or book a visit with Robert Webb, PA, online.

 High blood pressure is a long-term condition in which the pressure of blood in blood vessels is more forceful than it should be.
 High blood pressure builds up gradually over time.